July 13, 2014, Warsaw, Poland

 Próżna Street, Warsaw.

 Photograph taken a few years ago.
-Sadly it was apparently decided that after all these years the property was too valuable to be abandoned and recently these buildings have been renovated.
+Sadly, it was apparently decided that after all these years the property was too valuable to be abandoned and recently these buildings have been renovated, from the first time since the war.
 I was still able to catch a little glimpse of what it looked like in 1941 when it was part of the ghetto and poor desperate starving Jews lived here.

 Próżna 14 currently under renovation, we can still see the famous balconies that we know from photos of the Warsaw Ghetto.